-Pathogen/disease Age Species Clinical signs Preventive elements Suitable treatment choice (refer to Notes Tauloguly discuss 7,60 mortality due to coccidiosis, but it is registered only for chickens, has a withholding period of 14 days for meat, and cannot be used for birds that will be laying eggs within 8 weeks of treatment.
+Pathogen/disease Age Species Clinical signs Preventive elements Suitable treatment choice (refer to decision tree) Notes mortality due to coccidiosis, but it is registered only for chickens, has a withholding period of 14 days for meat, and cannot be used for birds that will be laying eggs within 8 weeks of treatment.
 Treatment is 3 L/1000 L for 2 consecutive days.
 Sulphaquinoxaline can also be used, but also has a withholding period that may make it unsuitable for meat birds.
 There is also a risk of vitamin K deficiency.
-It is Colibacillosis (Escherichia coli) Any age, but especially young birds.
+It is the least preferred treatment.
+Colibacillosis (Escherichia coli) Any age, but especially young birds.
 All species.
 Primarily secondary opportunistic infection.
 Often occurs concurrently with other diseases.
 Birds often terminally moribund or very lethargic.
-Localized form • omphalitis/yolk sac infection • cellulitis • swollen head syndrome • salpingitis/ peritonitis Systemic form • colisepticaemia (respiratory origin, enteric origin) • haemorrhagic septicaemia (turkeys) neonatal septicaemia Sequelae • meningitis/encephalitis, panophthalmitis, osteomyelitis, arthritis, synovitis, sternal bursitis, pericarditis, juvenile salpingitis, coligranuloma Keeping E. coli out of the flock is not a realistic goal because intestinal colonisation is universal.
-Reducing E. coli numbers in feed and water, ensuring good sanitation practices, optimising air quality, and protecting the flock from cofactors, especially viral infections and suboptimal management, that decrease host resistance are important.
+Keeping E. coli out of the flock is not a realistic goal because intestinal colonisation is universal.
+Reducing E. coli numbers in feed and water, ensuring good sanitation practices, optimising air quality, and protecting the flock from co-factors, especially viral infections and Recommendation: Do not treat with antibiotics in most cases of colibacillosis.
+Rather try to investigate and correct the root cause.
+If treatment is undertaken: Trimethoprim/sulphonamide combinations have occasional beneficial Treatment strategies include attempts to control predisposing infections or environmental factors.
+Benefits from antimicrobial therapy are variable, with most cases unresponsive (or responsive Localized form • omphalitis/yolk sac infection • cellulitis • swollen head syndrome • salpingitis/ peritonitis Systemic form • cellocations suboptimal management, that decrease host resistance are important.
 Reduce faecal contamination of hatching eggs and early contamination at hatch.
-Reduce stress and ensure good litter management.
-Identify and correct primary causes.
+Reduce stress and ensure good litter management. impacts on early omphalitis/ yolk sac infection.
+There are several combinations registered for use in poultry, including chickens, turkeys and pigeons.
+Used at labelled rates they can have some effect but cannot be used in birds that will lay eggs for human only in the short term), especially if the underlying cause is not (or cannot) be rectified.
+Antimicrobial susceptibility tests should be carried out.
+Often isolates are resistant to tetracyclines and sulphonamides. colisepticaemia (respiratory origin, enteric origin) haemorrhagic septicaemia (turkeys) neonatal septicaemia Sequelae meningitis/encephalitis, Identify and correct primary causes.
 An E. coli live vaccine is now registered and may be considered as an alternative control.
 However, it is only recently available and industry experience is limited.
-Probiotics (but must start early), prebiotics, and essential oils have been used, but there is no reliable evidence of efficacy at this stage. the least preferred treatment.
-Recommendation: Do not treat with antibiotics in most cases of colibacillosis.
-Rather try to investigate and correct the root cause.
-If treatment is undertaken: Trimethoprim/sulphonamide combinations have occasional beneficial impacts on early omphalitis/ yolk sac infection.
-There are several combinations registered for use in poultry, including chickens, turkeys and pigeons.
-Used at labelled rates they can have some effect but cannot be used in birds that will lay eggs for human consumption, have a relatively long (14-15 day) meat withholding period and can interfere with coccidiosis vaccines if used.
+Probiotics (but must start early), prebiotics, and essential oils have been used, but there is no reliable evidence of consumption, have a relatively long (14- 15 day) meat withholding period and can interfere with coccidiosis vaccines if used.
 Amoxicillin at 20 mg/kg liveweight can be used for 3-5 days in broilers with respiratory colibacillosis or birds with reproductive colibacillosis.
-Chlortetracycline at 60 mg/kg liveweight can be used for 3-5 days, depending on the severity of the clinical signs.
+Chlortetracycline at 60 mg/kg liveweight Even after antimicrobial susceptibility tests, a highly effective drug may not result in improvement in the flock if too little is used, or if it is incapable of reaching the site of infection. o panophthalmitis, osteomyelitis, arthritis, synovitis, sternal bursitis, pericarditis, juvenile salpingitis, coligranuloma efficacy at this stage. can be used for 3-5 days, depending on the severity of the clinical signs.
 The advantage of chlortetracycline is that there is a nil withholding period for eggs, and it is also effective against a range of other organisms that may be involved, including mycoplasmas.
 A 7-day meat withholding period for chlortetracycline limits its use in shorter lived birds, such as chicken broilers.
-Oxytetracycline will Treatment strategies include attempts to control predisposing infections or environmental factors.
-Benefits from antimicrobial therapy are variable, with most cases unresponsive (or responsive only in the short term), especially if the underlying cause is not (or cannot) be rectified.
-Antimicrobial susceptibility tests should be carried out.
-Often isolates are resistant to tetracyclines and sulphonamides.
-Even after antimicrobial susceptibility tests, a highly effective drug may not result in improvement in the flock if too little is used, or if it is incapable of reaching the site of infection.
+Oxytetracycline will also be effective and is less expensive,